BMW 2 Series Gran Tourer (2015-2021) Review

 "You wouldn’t necessarily expect a people carrier to be such good fun to drive, even a BMW-badged one.
 But even though it doesn’t talk about it these days, BMW’s motto for years was the ‘Ultimate driving machine’.
 And this is probably the ultimate seven-seat MPV to drive."

-BMW 2 Series Gran Tourer Review 2023: Driving Front
+BMW 2 Series Gran Tourer (2015-2021) Review: Driving Front

 The real positive to the BMW’s set-up is how safe it feels, particularly with lots of passengers onboard.
 Driving people carriers can sometimes be a bit like guesswork, with stodgy body control and ultra-light, lifeless steering.
 Not the BMW 2 Series Gran Tourer, which makes the driver feel more reassured than perhaps any alternative in this sector.

 Want to drown it all out?
 Look for a model with the upgraded Harman Kardon sound system.
-It’s powerful, clear and gives surprisingly studio-like audio quality to everyone within.
+It’s powerful, and clear and gives surprisingly studio-like audio quality to everyone within.

 Euro NCAP hasn’t tested the seven-seat BMW 2 Series Gran Tourer, but it did assess the related five-seat 2 Series Active Tourer in 2014.
 It earned a full five-star rating, with 84 percent for driver protection, 85 percent for child protection and 70 percent for advanced safety assist features.